Friday, June 5, 2015

 Moreover, stiff competition in a shaky retail market is having an impact on the future of malls.
 For example, Dollar General Stores and similar shops have siphoned off a share of the retail industry, with small, well-designed stores on virtually every corner.
 They specialize in decent, affordable merchandise and serve as a crucial source of employment for those living in hard-hit rural and inner-city areas.

 To survive, it's been recommended that malls diversify or reevaluate how they do business.
-It's been suggested that they add supermarkets to their host of stores or offer something for everyone regardless of age or gender, like Discover Mills or the Mall of Georgia in suburban Atlanta.
-These malls survived the Great Recession when others went belly up.
+It's been suggested that they add supermarkets to their host of stores or offer something for everyone, regardless of age or gender, like Discover Mills or the Mall of Georgia in suburban Atlanta.
+These malls survived the Great Recession when others went belly-up.
 Moreover, opening chain stores and galleries in urban areas has proved successful in New York City and Baltimore, where residents live in food deserts and nice clothes are hard to come by.

 No comments: